-- 5. In line with Government requirements, St. John's wishes to promote sustainable, healthy travel to school, e.g. walking or cycling, and our Admissions Policy should ensure that the majority of pupils live within walking distance of the school.
-No school transport is provided for the purpose of travelling between home and school. - 6.
-St. John's does not have any specific units or facilities for pupils with particular special needs and there are no specific facilities for pupils with physical disabilities.
-However, the school will ensure, as far as possible, that pupils with disabilities have access to the same opportunities as other pupils.
+In line with Government requirements, St. John's School promotes sustainable, healthy travel to school, e.g. walking or cycling, and our Admissions Policy should ensure that the majority of pupils live within walking distance of the school.
+No school transport is provided for the purpose of travelling between home and school.